Deep Tissue St Paul, MN

-Deep tissue massage is a type of massage therapy that focuses on realigning deeper layers of muscles and connective tissue.
-It is more effective vs simply relaxing.
-It is especially helpful for chronically tense and contracted areas such as stiff necks, shoulder impingement, range of motion issues and low back pain.
-Some of the same strokes are used as classic massage therapy, but the movement is slower and the pressure is deeper and concentrated on areas of tension and pain and where the issues originate.
+Deep tissue is a type of massage therapy that focuses on realigning deeper layers of muscles and connective tissue.
+The focus is efficacy rather than simply relaxing.
+It is especially beneficial for chronic tension such as: stiff necks, shoulder impingement, limited rang of motion and low back pain.
+Some of the same strokes are used as classic massage therapy, but the movement is slower, much more deliberate and the pressure is deeper and concentrated on areas of tension and where the issues originate.

 How Does Deep Tissue Massage Work?

-When there is chronic muscle tension or injury, there are usually adhesions (bands of painful, rigid tissue) in muscles, tendons, and ligaments.
-Adhesions can block circulation and cause pain, limited movement, and inflammation.
-Deep tissue massage works by physically breaking down these adhesions to relieve pain and restore normal movement.
+Chronic tension or ijurury can lead to adhesions - rigid bands in muscles, tendons, and fascia.
+Adhesions block circulation and cause pain, limit movement, and increase inflammation.
+Our deep tissue massage therspists physically break down adhesions & unwind restrictions to relieve pain and restore normal movement.

 Will Deep Tissue Massage Hurt?

-Occasionally, stiffness or pain may follow after a deep tissue massage, but it should subside within a day or so.
+Occasionally, stiffness or soreness may follow after a deep tissue massage, but it should subside within a day or so.
+Applied Pressure regulars (those that make this part of their healthcare regimen) tend to not have any residual soreness.

 Benefits of Deep Tissue Massage